Public Records Requests are still being accepted and fulfilled. Changes due to COVID-19 measures are as follows:

 Please submit the form or the above information to one of the below options:

-In Person or PhoneIf making a request in person at City Hall or by phone, a City staff member will confirm its receipt to you in writing.
+You will receive a written confirmation of your request if it is made in person at City Hall or by phone.
 The confirmation will be deemed correct unless you respond with a statement that it is incorrect.

 You may request any public record maintained by the City in existence at the time of your request.
-For Police, Fire & EMS, or Water & Sewer records, please see the “How do I request Police, Fire & EMS, or Water & Sewer Records?”
-FAQ.
+For Police, Fire & EMS, or Water & Sewer records, please see the next FAQ below specific to these records.

-You may request records such as housing permits and plans, meeting minutes, e-mails, and any other record relating to the conduct of government or the performance of a governmental function which is prepared or retained by the City.
-The record may be in a variety of forms such as physical or digital writing, pictures, recordings, etc.
+You may request records such as housing permits and plans, meeting minutes, e-mails, and any other record relating to government conduct or the performance of a governmental function that is prepared or retained by the City.
+The record may be in a variety of forms, such as physical or digital writing, pictures, recordings, etc.

 The City of Sammamish provides access to public records under the provisions of the Washington State Public Records Act (RCW 42.56).
-Anyone may request records maintained by the City but some content may be exempt and withheld (e.g. bank account numbers, attorney-client privileged communications, etc.).
+Anyone may request records maintained by the City.
+However, some content may be exempt and withheld (e.g., bank account numbers, attorney-client privileged communications, etc.).
 For more information on this, please view the “What is an Exemption or Redaction?”
 FAQ.

-Sammamish contracts its Police, Fire & EMS, and Water & Sewer services.
+Sammamish contracts its Police, Fire & EMS, and Water and Sewer services.
 To obtain these records, please submit a request to the following:

 Below are online resources where records or commonly requested information are located.
 If you do not find the record you are looking for, please submit a public records request.